documentcloud/documentcloud/app/views/help/api.markdown

 ### Tips

  * Please ensure that you send the request properly encoded as "multipart/form-data"
- * Review your uploaded files and add a source and description if you didn't .
+ * Review your uploaded files and add a source and description if you didn't already.

 ### Example